keiya01/react-performance-testing/README.md

 ## API

-If you use API with large component, component's performance might be **down** because we monkey patches React.
+If you use the API with large component, component's performance might be **down** because we monkey patches React.
-Therefore you should use API with **component that has one feature** like `List`, `Modal` etc.
+Therefore, you should use API with **components that has one feature** like `List`, `Modal` etc.

 ### perf

 `perf` method observe your component.
-So you can get `renderCount` to count number of re-render.
+So you can get `renderCount` to count the number of renders and `renderTime` to measure render time.

 ```js
 const { renderCount, renderTime } = perf(React);